Austin Kraal Memorial Volunteer Program

 Yes, I want to volunteer!
 What’s next?

 First, click on the volunteer link to sign up and let us know who you are.
 Next, find a project that speaks to you from our 2020 schedule below.
-Finally, send an email to firstname.lastname@example.org to reserve your spot on a project.
+Finally, send an email to email@example.com to reserve your spot on a project.
 Before you arrive, please review the volunteer CHECKLIST for a list of essential gear and COVID-19 protocols.
+Information about the specific meeting location and other details will be shared with volunteers once their spot is confirmed via email.
 If you have any questions, please reach out to the email above.
 We look forward to seeing you on the trail!